ccdxc/sw/docs/vendor.md

 ### Things to consider while adding newer packages
 - Preferably use a released version of the dependency which complies with semantic versioning
 - Avoid using different versions of the same repo.
-For eg. If you need a go package, github.com/foo/a and github.com/foo/b, consider using a single released version of github.com/foo. `dep prune` will take care of prunuing unused packages.
+For eg. If you need a go package, github.com/foo/a and github.com/foo/b, consider using a single released version of github.com/foo.
 - Avoid using github.com/Sirpusen/logrus, the uppercase version as it is [deprecated](https://github.com/sirupsen/logrus)
 - Please ensure that any changes in the checked in vendor code has a corresponding, matching entry in `Gopkg.toml` and `Gopkg.lock`